Principled Federated Random Forests for Heterogeneous Data: Conclusion

 \section{Conclusion}

-We propose \emph{FedForest}, a federated forests procedure with formal guarantees, proving that centralized CART and RF behavior can be exactly recovered from federated data.
-Our approach serves as a foundational building block for extending the entire family of CART-criterion-based methods, including causal, quantile, and survival Forests, to heterogeneous federated environments.
+We propose \emph{FedForest}, a federated forest training procedure with formal guarantees, showing that centralized CART and Random Forest behavior can be faithfully recovered from decentralized data without sharing individual samples.
+By reconstructing global split criteria from local summaries, our approach provides a principled foundation for extending the broader family of CART-based methods---including causal, quantile, and survival forests---to heterogeneous federated settings.